kyma-project/cli/docs/user/tutorials/README.md

 # Tutorials

-This section will help you understand how Kyma CLI and how to use it in different scenarios.
+This section will help you understand Kyma CLI and how to use it in different scenarios.